-On June 2, 2014 TerraX announced assay results from the final nine holes drilled during the winter drill at Northbelt.
-Four of these holes were drilled at Crestaurum (533m) and five holes were drilled to test the northern extension of the Barney Shear target (751m).
-Three of the holes drilled at Crestaurum were designed to twin historic drill holes for which no drill core is available and confirmed the correlation with historic drill results.
-Highlights include 10.02 m @ 4.17 g/t Au, inclusive of 2.89 m @ 10.88 g/t Au, in hole TNB14-011.
+The three holes (533 m) drilled at Crestaurum during the winter were designed to twin historic drill holes for which no drill core is available and confirmed the correlation with historic drill results.
+All three holes confirmed the historic drill results; highlights include 10.02 m @ 4.17 g/t Au, inclusive of 2.89 m @ 10.88 g/t Au, in hole TNB14-011.